 After all, unlike dry kibble, it is not as easy to keep.
 Despite its low shelf life, you can keep it for several days when stored in the proper conditions.
 Here’s how!

-How to Store Wet Dog Food - 7 Tips and Tricks
+The 7 Tips to Store Wet Dog Food

 1. Consider Shelf Life

 The most important thing you must consider before storing wet food is shelf life.
 On average, the recommendation is to keep wet dog food in the fridge up to seven days after opening.